Getting a graduate job

 CV workshops and interview preparation

-You can get support from our Careers and Employability Advisers throughout the application process, including:
+You can get support from our Careers and Employability Advisers including:

 - CV workshops to help you show off your skills and stand out from the crowd

-- information and advice on different types of application processes, including application forms and psychometric testing.
+- information and advice on different application processes such as application forms and psychometric testing.

 All Sussex students have exclusive access to our jobs database.
 It features hundreds of graduate jobs each year.